California Brain Injury Lawyers

 Acquired brain injury (ABI) is a broader term encompassing both traumatic and non-traumatic brain injuries that occur after birth.
 It excludes congenital conditions or degenerative diseases like dementia.

 If you sustain a brain injury in an accident due to another person’s negligence, our California lawyers are here to help.
-Our team will work with medical professionals to understand the severity of your brain injury, both physically and cognitively.
-We will also ensure you are fairly compensated for your medical bills, lost wages, and ongoing care needs.
+If you hire us, we’ll consult medical professionals to understand the severity of your brain injury, both physically and cognitively.
+This information, along with other evidence, can be used to pursue compensation for medical bills, lost wages, and ongoing care needs.

 How Can Our California Brain Injury Accident Lawyers Help?

-Our accident attorneys will discuss your legal rights and options for pursuing compensation for your brain injury.
-We will evaluate how much you are entitled to receive, considering all the losses you sustained due to the accident.
+Our accident attorneys can explain your legal rights and options for pursuing compensation after a brain injury.
+We review the circumstances of the accident, the evidence, and the losses you have sustained to determine what damages may be pursued.

 Brain injuries often lead to significant medical bills.
 Even if you have health insurance, its coverage might not be enough for all your expenses.
-You need to look for additional ways to pay for your ongoing medical care, especially since you’ll likely be on the hook for a long time.
-Our brain injury lawyers can help you with that.
+Additional resources may be necessary to address ongoing medical care.

-Why Choose Arash Law's Record-setting Accident Lawyers For Your Brain Injury Claim
+Why Choose Our Accident Lawyers For Your Brain Injury Claim

 Traumatic Brain Injury